csgillespie/efficientR/main.md

     ```

 <div class="rmdnote">
 <p><code>mclapply</code> only works in parallel on Mac and Linux.
-In Chapter 7 you'll learn about an equivalent function <code>parLapply()</code> that works in parallel on Windows.</p>
+In Chapter 7 you’ll learn about an equivalent function <code>parLapply()</code> that works in parallel on Windows.</p>
 </div>

 3. What do you notice regarding CPU usage, RAM and system time, during and after each of the three operations?

 4. Bonus question: how would the results change depending on operating system?

 ## R version

 It is important to be aware that R is an evolving software project, whose behaviour changes over time.
-In general
-base R is very conservative about making changes that break backwards compatibility.
+In general base R is very conservative about making changes that break backwards compatibility.
 However, packages occasionally change substantially from one release to the next; typically it depends on the age of the package.
 For most use cases we recommend always using the most up-to-date version of R and packages, so you have the latest code.
-In some circumstances (e.g. on a production server or working in a team) you may alternatively want to use specific versions which have been tested,
-to ensure stability.
+In some circumstances (e.g. on a production server or working in a team) you may alternatively want to use specific versions which have been tested, to ensure stability.
 Keeping packages up-to-date is desirable because new code tends to be more efficient, intuitive, robust and feature rich.
 This section explains how.

 <div class="rmdtip">
-<p>Previous R versions can be installed from CRAN's archive or previous R releases.
+<p>Previous R versions can be installed from CRAN’s archive or previous R releases.
 The binary versions for all OSs can be found at <a href="https://cran.r-project.org/bin/">cran.r-project.org/bin/</a>.
-To download binary versions for Ubuntu 'Wily', for example, see <a href="https://cran.r-project.org/bin/linux/ubuntu/wily/">cran.r-project.org/bin/linux/ubuntu/wily/</a>.
-To 'pin' specific versions of R packages you can use the <strong>packrat</strong> package.
-For more on pinning R versions and R packages see articles on RStudio's website <a href="https://support.rstudio.com/hc/en-us/articles/200486138-Using-Different-Versions-of-R">Using-Different-Versions-of-R</a> and <a href="https://rstudio.github.io/packrat/">rstudio.github.io/packrat/</a>.</p>
+To download binary versions for Ubuntu ‘Wily’, for example, see <a href="https://cran.r-project.org/bin/linux/ubuntu/wily/">cran.r-project.org/bin/linux/ubuntu/wily/</a>.
+To ‘pin’ specific versions of R packages you can use the <strong>packrat</strong> package.
+For more on pinning R versions and R packages see articles on RStudio’s website <a href="https://support.rstudio.com/hc/en-us/articles/200486138-Using-Different-Versions-of-R">Using-Different-Versions-of-R</a> and <a href="https://rstudio.github.io/packrat/">rstudio.github.io/packrat/</a>.</p>
 </div>

 ### Installing R